kyma-project/kyma/docs/operation-guides/task-extend-kubectl-with-kyma-plugin.md

 ---
 title: Use Kyma CLI as kubectl plugin
-type: Tutorials
+type: Tasks
 ---

-This short tutorial shows how to extend kubectl to support Kyma CLI and its commands.
+You can extend kubectl to support Kyma CLI and its commands.

+## Prerequisites

+You are using Kubernetes version 1.12.0 or higher.

+## Steps

 To use Kyma CLI as the [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), perform the following steps:

->**NOTE**: To use Kyma CLI as a kubectl plugin, use Kubernetes version 1.12.0 or higher.

 1. Rename the `kyma` binary to `kubectl-kyma` and place it anywhere in your **{PATH}**: